DonoghueLab/SIMNETS-Analysis-Toolbox/README.md

 The toolbox is completely implemented in MATLAB.
 To get started, just add the sub-folder `for_MATLAB` to your MATLAB path.
 However, certain basic MATLAB functions are rather slow.
 Therefore, core functionality has ALSO been implemented in C/C++ and can be compiled as `mex` files.
 This will improve performance dramatically (~2 orders of magnitude).

 #### CITATION OF WORK: ####
 Please cite the DOI for the SIMNETS pre-print and the DOI for the Software Repository (doi: 'assignment pending') when using this software and/or this analysis framework for analyzing your own data.
+Please contact the authors listed below if you are considering using the demo datasets included in this repository for purposes other than testing the code.

 [1] SSIM and SIMNETS Analysis Toolbox: DOI: ( 'assignment pending')